ampproject/amphtml/spec/amp-cors-requests.md

  - `Access-Control-Expose-Headers: AMP-Access-Control-Allow-Source-Origin`.
 This header simply allows CORS response to contain the "AMP-Access-Control-Allow-Source-Origin" header.

 #### Note on State Changing Requests
-When making CORS requests that would change the state of your system (e.g. user subscribes to or unsubscribes from a mailing list) the first two steps you need to make sure to do:
+When making requests that would change the state of your system (e.g. user subscribes to or unsubscribes from a mailing list), make sure to check the following:

+If `Origin` header is set:

-1. Check the `Origin` header, if it doesn't exist move to step 3.
-If the origin was not `*.ampproject.org` or the publisher's origin, stop and return an error response.
+1. If the origin was not `*.ampproject.org` or the publisher's (aka your) origin, stop and return an error response.
 2. Check the `__amp_source_origin` query parameter.
 If it's not the publisher's origin stop and return an error response.
+3. If both checks pass, proceed to process the request.

+Otherwise, if `Origin` header is NOT set:

-3. Check if the request has `AMP-Same-Origin: true` header.
-If yes, proceed to process the request safely (skip next steps).
+1. Check if the request has `AMP-Same-Origin: true` header.
+If not, stop and return an error response.
     * This custom request header is sent by AMP runtime when making an XHR request on sameorigin (document served from non-cache URL).
-4. Otherwise reject the request and return an error response.
+2. Otherwise proceed to process the request.

-It's very important that these are done first before processing the request, this provides protection against CSRF attacks and avoids processing untrusted sources requests.
+It's very important that these all are done first before processing the request, this provides protection against CSRF attacks and avoids processing untrusted sources requests.